ACACIA MOYO IS

 From Kitengela, one can see the ragged Nairobi city skyline, which seems to come closer every day as the city spreads relentlessly over the plains.

-disappears into the slums, and loses the support of his community which is diluted by his loss.
-If too much land is lost to development, it will cause havoc to the seasonal migration routes of some species, and it will dramatically reduce grazing areas for livestock and wildlife.
+disappears into the slums, and loses the support of his community which is diluted by his loss. if Maasai youth leave the community for ragged edges of the city, the community cannot survive.
+And if too much land is lost to development, it will cause havoc to the seasonal migration routes of some species, and it will dramatically reduce grazing areas for livestock and wildlife.
 In effect, the Maasai are the unrecognized custodians of the wildlife.
 And the wildlife is at the heart of Kenya's tourist industry.
 The Maasai, their land and the livestock and wildlife form an intricate and delicate ecosystem.
 If one part fails, the rest will collapse.

 OUR GOAL IS SIMPLE

 to prevent the sale of land by working with the community to jointly introduce and develop various sustainable,

 ACACIA MOYO programs include enterprise creation as a measure of human dignity rather than strictly as a measure of GDP.
 As people learn alternative ways to grow food for themselves, build and install their own models of energy creation and explore new approaches to self-sufficiency, a shift occurs - away from the burdens of poverty and despair towards what may be, for many, the first-time sense of self as a contributor empowered to support the well-being of family and community.

 ACACIA MOYO - WHERE TRADITION MEETS TECHNOLOGY is fiscally sponsored by Creative Visions Foundation (CVF).
 CVF is a publically supported 501c3, which supports Creative Activists who use the power of media and the arts to affect positive change in the world.